 Though recent campaigns have been hampered by high-profile departures, one constant has been the goals of club hero Antonio Di Natale, who was Serie A’s back-to-back top-scorer in 2010 and 2011.

-Udinese finished the 2012/13 season in fifth as Di Natale ended the campaign with more than 20 goals for the fourth consecutive year.
+Udinese finished the 2013/14 campaign in 13th position with Di Natale once again spearheading the attack to good effect, ending the term with more than 15 goals for the fifth consecutive year.

-Udinese play their home games at the distinctive Stadio Friuli, the ground with the 7th highest capacity in Italy.
+Udinese play their home games at the distinctive Stadio Friuli, the ground with the seventh highest capacity in Italy.

-It can usually hold 41,652 spectators, but the number is currently reduced to 21,943 as major renovations continue.
-The updated stadium will be entirely under cover, while the historic curved arch over the central stand will be preserved in what will otherwise be a complete overhaul to a more modern aesthetic.
+It can usually hold 41,652 spectators, but the number is currently reduced to 12,432 as major renovations continue.
+The updated stadium will be entirely under cover, while the historic curved arch over the central stand is to be preserved in what will otherwise be a complete overhaul to a more modern aesthetic.

 The Stadio Friuli was built to replace the club’s previous ground, the Stadio Moretti, at the wish of the mayor of Udine, Angelo Candolini, who wanted the city’s team to have a more modern home.
 Its inaugural game was on 26 September 1976 between Udinese and Seregno in Serie C.